 2009: Review of P. von Rummel, Habitus barbarus: Kleidung und Repräsentation spätantiker Eliten im 4. und 5.
 Jahrhundert, in Opuscula 2, pp. 226-227.

-The Tiber: Shaping Urban Movement and Development
+The Tiber River in Rome: Shaping Urban Movement and Development